Periphyton

 The shell of Eustrombus gigas in its natural habitat is covered by periphyton.

 Periphyton is a complex mixture of algae, cyanobacteria, heterotrophic microbes, and detritus that is attached to submerged surfaces in most aquatic ecosystems.
-The related term Aufwuchs (German "surface growth" or "overgrowth", /de/) refers to the collection of small animals and plants that adhere to open surfaces in aquatic environments, such as parts of rooted plants.
+The related term aufwuchs (German 'surface growth' or 'overgrowth', /de/) refers to the collection of small animals and plants that adhere to open surfaces in aquatic environments, such as parts of rooted plants.

-Periphyton serves as an important food source for invertebrates, tadpoles, and some fish.
+Periphyton serves as an important food source for invertebrates, tadpoles, and some fishes.
 It can also absorb contaminants, removing them from the water column and limiting their movement through the environment.
 The periphyton is also an important indicator of water quality; responses of this community to pollutants can be measured at a variety of scales representing physiological to community-level changes.
 Periphyton has often been used as an experimental system in, e.g., pollution-induced community tolerance studies.

 Composition

 In both marine and freshwater environments, algae - particularly green algae and diatoms - make up the dominant component of surface growth communities.
-Small crustaceans, rotifers, and protozoans are also commonly found in fresh water and the sea, but insect larvae, oligochaetes and tardigrades are peculiar to freshwater aufwuchs faunas.
+Small crustaceans, rotifers, and protozoans are also commonly found in fresh water and the sea, but insect larvae, oligochaetes and tardigrades are endemic to freshwater periphyton.

 Growth

 Periphyton can contain species of cyanobacteria that are toxic to humans and other animals.
 In fresh water, excessive growth and subsequent death and decay of periphyton can have undesirable effects: depleting oxygen in the water, altering its pH, and clogging the space between gravel and sand (the hyporheic zone).
-These effects, known as eutrophication, can impair or kill fishes and other animals, reduce the quality of drinking water, and make waterways unappealing for recreation.
-Remediating the damage to biodiversity and ecosystems caused by excessive periphyton growth costs billions of doillars annually.
+These effects, known collectively as eutrophication, can impair or kill fishes and other animals, reduce the quality of drinking water, and make waterways unappealing for recreation.
+Remediating the damage to biodiversity and ecosystems caused by excessive periphyton growth costs billions of dollars annually.

-Conversely, periphyton can be damaged by urbanization: the increased turbidity levels associated with urban sprawl can smother periphyton, causing it to detach from the rocks on which it lives.
+Conversely, periphyton is endangered by urbanization: the increased turbidity levels associated with urban sprawl can smother periphyton, causing it to detach from the rocks on which it lives.